DOC-Package/.github/profile/README.md

-Dissipative Open quantum systems Calculation Package
+Dissipative Open quantum dynamics Calculation Package

 This organization provides computational tools for the dynamics of open quantum systems.